Sewing Terms 101 | Bulk up Your Sewing Vocabulary

 Zipper foot

 Thank you for joining us today to learn about different sewing terms and vocabulary.
-Be sure to come to join us in our Facebook Group.
+Now that you know all your sewing terms, be sure to get started with your sewing projects and come to join us in our Facebook Group.